U.S.-based venture capital firm Tofino Capital has launched a $10 million fund to invest in early-stage startups in emerging and frontier markets.

 Check size: $50,000 and $500,000; pre-seed and seed stages.

 Value add: Both the founders of Tofino Capital have extensive experience doing public relations.
-They have worked with more than 100 startups, including SWVL, Flutterwave, and Foodology.
+They have worked with over 100 startups, including SWVL, Flutterwave, and Foodology.

 Before you go: A diverse group of U.S. startups and U.S. family offices are limited partners of the fund, including Wilson Sonsini Goodrich & Rosati, WS Investment Company, and executive sponsors from several U.S. startups.